-In this blog post we share our latest client collaboration with Dr Jenny Brierley from the University of Sheffield.
-Jenny met our director, Mihaela Gruia, at a Research Retold workshop we delivered at the University of Sheffield in 2019.
+In this blog post, we share our latest client collaboration with Dr Jenny Brierley from the University of Sheffield.
+She met our director, Mihaela Gruia, at a Research Retold workshop we delivered at the University of Sheffield in 2019.
 Jenny is in the final stage of her PhD and looking to share her research in shorter formats.

 The workshop introduced her to new ideas for research dissemination and she decided to create a visual summary of her research with us.
 Here we share the process of our collaboration, the deliverables of the project and the feedback that we received.
-We hope you enjoy reading .
+We hope you enjoy the reading!

 1. The initial consultation